9th Floor, 82 Elizabeth Street

 6. Respect the rights of shareholders

 The Board encourages the participation of shareholders at General Meetings to ensure a sound rapport between shareholders and the Company.
-The Board asks the Auditor to attend General Meetings.On request, information is made available to shareholders by e-mail, facsimile or post.
+The Board asks the Auditor to attend General Meetings.
+On request, information is made available to shareholders.

 7. Recognise and manage risk

-Usual standards of identifying significant business risks are applied by the Board.
 Exploration for oil and gas and other minerals and metals can be viewed as high risk/high reward speculative activity.
 The Directors' collective experience and knowledge are relied upon in managing significant risks in such a way as to ensure that no single project or investment would jeopardise the Company’s viability.
 The Board examines projects and investments and assesses them on a risk/reward basis.
 Specific areas of risk are identified in view of the inherently risky exploration industry and depending on the sovereign risk of any specific country in which the Company may be operating.

-The Managing Director and the Alternative Chief Financial Officer provide the declarations recommended in best practice recommendation 4.1 regarding the Company's financial reports and confirm that they are founded on a sound system of risk management.
-Relative to its operations and size, the Board has not yet established a risk management committee but believes that the Company has adequately identified potential business risks and continues to operate effectively in material respects in relation to financial reporting risks.
+The Executive Director and the Chief Financial Officer provide the declarations recommended in best practice recommendation 4.1 regarding the Company's financial reports and confirm that they are founded on a sound system of risk management.
+Relative to its operations and size, the Board has not established a risk management committee but believes that the Company has adequately identified potential business risks and continues to operate effectively in material respects in relation to financial reporting risks.

 Business Risk